 WARM AND FRIENDLY

-We were greeted politely by a young lady, I advised that I hadn’t booked but required a table for two for afternoon tea, not a problem and we were led to a room just off the hallway and informed to sit where suited.
-We opted for a table close to, but not at, the window.
-Our server, who we now know as Emily after asking her name, provided us with the Afternoon Tea Menu, took our drink order and left as we viewed the our food options.
+Our server, who we now know as Emily after asking her name, provided us with the Afternoon Tea Menu, took our drink order and left as we viewed the food options.
 A few minutes later Emily approached with the drinks and asked if we were ready to order…we were.
-There is a great selection of drinks and sandwiches to choose from on the menu, I opted for the prawn and cucumber and Lily-Belle chose the ham and cheese…job done.
+There was a great selection of drinks and sandwiches to choose from on the menu, I opted for the prawn and cucumber and Lily-Belle chose the ham and cheese…job done.
 Lily-Belle and I had a little look around (downstairs only, upstairs is the guest bedrooms area for the B&B) whilst our food was being prepared.
 Clean, tidy, tasteful decor…we like it.

 TRANQUILITY AT THE TEAROOMS

 The venue was exceptionally quiet.
-Lily-Belle and I sat for a little over two hours at Maryville House, and never once felt like we had outstayed our welcome.
+Lily-Belle and I sat for a little over two hours at Maryville House and never once felt like we had outstayed our welcome.
 Before settling our bill, we purchased a selection of small cakes to take home to the family.
-The cakes were presented in a patterned carry out box which resembled a beautiful vanity case, a rather nice touch to finish off our time at Maryville House.
+Presented in a patterned carry out box which resembled a beautiful vanity case, the cakes are ready to take home.
+A rather nice touch to finish off our time at Maryville House.

-Whenever I first went inside, I loved the smell of the yummy food.
+I loved the smell of the yummy food as we entered the hallway.
 The food tasted great and I really liked the warm scones with jam and cream.
-It was fun getting the take-home cakes in a flowery case, really cool, Mummy thought the case was really funky, and Matida loved the cakes.
+It was fun getting the take-home cakes in a flowery case, really cool.
+Mummy thought the case was really funky, and Matida loved the cakes.
 I think it would be nice to have a smaller children’s version of afternoon tea with hot chocolate and marshmallows.
-I would rate Maryville House 9 out of 10.
+I would rate Maryville House 8 out of 10.

 Tel: (0044) 028 9068 1510